vibhorkum/pg_background/README.md

 1. ***pg_background_launch*** : This API takes SQL command, which user wants to execute, and size of queue buffer.
 This function returns the process id of background worker.
 2. ***pg_background_result*** : This API takes the process id as input parameter and returns the result of command executed throught the background worker.
+2. ***pg_background_discard_result*** : This API takes the process id as input parameter and discards the result of command executed throught the background worker, only emitted any error message.
 3. ***pg_background_detach*** : This API takes the process id and detach the background process which is waiting for user to read its results.

 ## Installation steps